Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-CHUCK NORRIS SMELLS LIKE SHIT
+Thanks to Jayesh, the astrological sign 'Virgo' will now have to be renamed 'Pregno'.

-Updated on: [18/11/2024]
+Updated on: [19/11/2024]
 <!-- #jokeEnd -->